keesvanginkel/OSdaMage/README.md

 \*\* Some pc's may have difficulties with some NUTS-3 regions with very complex geometries (notably NO053 and NO071), the shapes of which may be simplified with any GIS software to speed up the calculations
 \*\*\* For some NUTS-3 regions this data may be missing, missing values can be interpolated from neighboring regions or preceding years.

-### Step 1: preprocessing (code checked)
+### Step 1: preprocessing

- -> Run run_core_model/Preproc_split_OSM.ipynb (calls multiple functions from postproc_functions.py)
+ -> Run *run_core_model/Preproc_split_OSM.ipynb* (calls multiple functions from postproc_functions.py)
- 1.1 For each NUTS-3 region, a seperate .poly file is created (and simplified where necessary) 1.2 For each NUTS-3 region, an OSM extract is made with the help of the poly file, containing all the OSM data in this NUTS-3 region
+ 1.1.
+For each NUTS-3 region, a seperate .poly file is created (and simplified where necessary) 1.2.
+For each NUTS-3 region, an OSM extract is made with the help of the poly file, containing all the OSM data in this NUTS-3 region

 ### Step 2: main model
+The main computations are carried out using parallel processing, coordinated in the notebook:
- -> Run run_core_model/Main_multi.ipynb (calls multiple functions from main_functions.py)
+ -> Run *run_core_model/Main_multi.ipynb* (calls multiple functions from *main_functions.py*)
- *Todo: describe the step of the main model*
+This notebook calls for each NUTS-3 region the function *region_loss_estimation*

+*region_loss_estimation* carries out the loss calculation for one NUTS-3 region, as follows:
+  1.1.
+It calls *fetch_roads* which fetches the road network from the .osm.pbf extract of the region 1.2.
+It calls *cleanup_fetch_roads* which polishes the road fetch from the .osm.pbf (corrects erratic clipping of NUTS-3 regions completely surrounded by other NUTS-3 regions and cuts roads that extent over the boundary of the NUTS-3 region)\
+  1.3.
+It simplifies road geometries to 0.00005 degree, which is less than 5 m for Europe 1.4.
+It simplifies the 'infra_type' attribute by mapping it to 7 main 'road_type' categories (motorways, trunks, primary roads, secondary roads, tertiary roads, other roads, tracks).
+Mapping settings are defined in *input_data/Mapping_maxdamage_curves.xlsx*
+  1.5.
+It masks and vectorizes the six flood rasters using *create_hz_df* 1.6.
+It iterates over all the roads using *intersect_hazard* and adds the the following data to each road segment: total segment length, inundated segment length, average water depth over the inundated part
+  1.7.
+For any segment without lane data, the mode (most frequently occuring number of lanes for that road type in that country) is assigned
+  1.8.
+It iterates over all the roads and all damage curves using *road_loss_estimation* and carries out the damage calculation [a]

+ [a] *road_loss_estimation* calculates for each road segment, the damage for each combination of inundation raster (6 return periods: RP10, RP20, RP50, RP100, RP200, RP500) and damage curve (7 curves Curve C1-C7): i.e. 42 damages for each road segment.
+These are added as columns in the GeoPandasDataFrame with road segments.
+However, rather than calculating one single value for each combination, it also accounts for uncertainty in the max damage estimates.
+This is done by calculating the minimum, maximum and 3 linearly scaled in-between max damage estimates.
+As a result, each road segment has 42 damage tuples containg the (min, 25%, 50%, 75%, max) damage estimates.

 ### Step 3: postprocessing
  -> Run run_core_model/Post_AoI_FP_multi.ipynb *TODO: include this step in the main model?*